inter-action/blog/scala/complex-scala.md

 Look the use case below:
 Applicative only take a Type that accept one Type Param.
 But `Validation` Type takes two.
-So here he use Type Lambda dynamically create new wrap type `f`.
+So here he use Type Lambda dynamically create new wrapper type `f`.
 Defination and usage in one line.

     object Applicative{
       def validationApplicative[E]: Applicative[({type f[x] = Validation[E,x]})#f] =